chevah/geck/content/index.rst

 :save_as: index.html

 These pages describe the guides used in Chevah project.
-They include programming style guides but also notes about the working on the project as a whole.
+They include programming style guides but also notes about working on the project as a whole.

-The content might be pedantic, but we hope that by following these guide you will find easier to collaborate and improve the quality of code and work.
+The content might be nitpicking, but we hope that by following these guide you will find easier to collaborate and improve the quality of your code and work.

 Here are the overall rules of the project: